zettsu-t/cppMockgen/README.md

 # CppMockGen : C++ mock generator for Google Mock

-Generating codes to test C++ codes.
+Generating code to test C++ code.
 It makes
 * Mock classes to describe expectations with Google Mock
 * Stub functions to link subset of tested source files